Cluster

 ssh <your-login>@genossh.genouest.org

-Once connected, to access other servers, you might still need your to use your ssh key.
+Once connected, to access other servers, you might still need to use your ssh key.

 Data transfers